 The IRFU has reminded clubs that government guidelines supersede all IRFU guidelines and as such, these measures are currently in effect and apply to rugby matches.

-the number of people who can attend sports matches and events is capped at 100, irrespective of venue size.
+In Dublin, "the number of people who can attend sports matches and events is capped at 100, irrespective of venue size."

 The above measures only apply to clubs under the jurisdiction of the Government of Ireland.